carolinacatorze/testbeds/_solutions/TESTBED2_testbed.md

 license:
 partner_access: local and remote, based on a specific agreement.
 testbed_stage: deployed testbed
-description: The increased computational complexity of decision making in extensive smart grid networks and limited performance due to unoptimized large-scale implementations of smart grids have lead to an urgent call-to-action; The combination of interdisciplinary wisdom has lead to the evolution of decarbonized power, heat and transport systems and especially optimization in large smart grid networks.
+description: The increased computational complexity of decision making in extensive smart grid networks and limited performance due to unoptimized large-scale implementations of smart grids have lead to an urgent call-to-action.
+The combination of interdisciplinary wisdom has lead to the evolution of decarbonized power, heat and transport systems and especially optimization in large smart grid networks.
 The combination of IoT solutions, Artificial Intelligence and Blockchain technology have lead to the development of a more robust, reliable, efficient and secure network, which benefits users and utilities companies alike.
 concept: key technological blocks supported
 technology: MQTT, IoT, Blockchain